betterAndTogether/SeqGMPNER/README.md

 # Source code and Dataset of MultiModal Procedural Entity Recognition
-Inplementation of Our paper "Grounded Multimodal Procedural Entity Recognition for Procedural Documents: A New Dataset and Baseline" in COLING 2024
+Inplementation of Our paper "Grounded Multimodal Procedural Entity Recognition for Procedural Documents: A New Dataset and Baseline" in LREC-COLING 2024

 ## Requirements